Schools

 - Hear the sharp ring of a 1940s rotary dial telephone, feel the weight of its handset and slowness of dialing

-- Compare telephones over time, from a 1900s crank handle candlestick to 1980s push-button
+- Observe telephones over time, from a 1900s crank handle candlestick to 1980s push-button

 - Tap the keys of early typewriters